OpenEnergyDashboard/DesignDocs/testing/testing.md

 - Each end time in column K uses: \
 = INDIRECT("C" & ($K$2 - (($L$2 - ROW() + 5) * $J$2))) \
 which is very similar to the start time but finds the end time (in column C) of the last meter reading used so it is the end time of the bar reading returned.
 It works because it does + 5 instead of + 6 so it is one bars days earlier.

+## TODO

+- missing readings: probably need to do calculation by hand
+- readings where length is not divisible into hour/day
+- group